Heart and Blood Conditions

 Babies whose ductus arteriosus does not close may not have any symptoms unless their ductus is large and their heart and lungs are getting too much blood as a result.

-If they have symptoms, they may have these:
+If the baby does have symptoms, they may include:

 - Fast breathing and fast heartbeat